metaodi/erz-trigger/README.md

 This application needs to environment variables to work, both must be configured on the heroku instance:

-* API_KEY: this adds a little safety, so that not everybody can trigger push notifcations on your phone.
+* API_TOKEN: this adds a little safety, so that not everybody can trigger push notifcations on your phone.
 * IFTTT_KEY: this is they API key for the maker channel of IFTTT, you can find yours here: https://ifttt.com/maker